Suvanth-Erranki/Advanced-Keylogger-in-Python/README.md

 3) Install all the necessary packages the program uses using Pip.
 You can find these packages at the beginning of the program.
 4) Change `YOUREMAIL@gmail.com` and `YOURPASSWORD` to your preferred email/password that you want the keylogger to email the keylogs to.
 5) You can change `self.emailInterval` to the interval the keylogger should send the email with keylogs (in seconds).
 It is currently set to 3600 seconds which is 1 hour.
+6) Allow less secure apps to send emails at `https://myaccount.google.com/lesssecureapps`
-6) You can also change the name of the file that contains the keylogs by modifying `self.logFile`.
+7) You can also change the name of the file that contains the keylogs by modifying `self.logFile`.
 By default, it is called "keylogs.txt".
-7) At this point, you can run the keylogger program as a python program `.py`
+8) At this point, you can run the keylogger program as a python program `.py`
-8) If you want to convert this to an executable file that can be run on any computer with Windows Operating System, check out: https://stackoverflow.com/questions/41570359/how-can-i-convert-a-py-to-exe-for-python
+9) If you want to convert this to an executable file that can be run on any computer with Windows Operating System, check out: https://stackoverflow.com/questions/41570359/how-can-i-convert-a-py-to-exe-for-python

 ## Features: